4kpros/next-dashboard/README.md

-# Nuxt 3 Dashboard with chadcn Components
+# Next.js 14 Dashboard with chadcn/ui Components

-This repository provides a powerful and customizable Nuxt 3 dashboard template featuring pre-integrated chadcn components.
+This repository provides a powerful and customizable Next.js 14 dashboard template featuring pre-integrated chadcn components.
 It offers a solid foundation to build efficient and user-friendly dashboards tailored to your specific needs.

 # Features